luismavs/ExposureStats/README.md

 # ExposureStats

-Streamlit App to display Exposure Image Editor Photo Stats.
+Display Stats about an Exposure Image Editor Photo Library.

+Count by camera, lens, date, ...

+Tag images with AI - experimental version.

-Should work both with X6 and X7 versions.
+Working with both X6 and X7 versions.

 ## To install